wso2-attic/esb-connectors/powerbi/powerbi-connector/powerbi-connector-1.0.0/README.txt

  3. Set authorization details:
-   i)   Navigate to the URL "https://msdn.microsoft.com/en-us/library/mt186542.aspx" and follow the steps to create an Azure Active Directory tenant. ii)  Navigate to the URL "https://msdn.microsoft.com/en-us/library/mt186467.aspx" and follow the steps to sign up for Power BI service. iii) Navigate to the URL "https://msdn.microsoft.com/en-US/library/dn985955.aspx" and follow the steps to Register a web app. iv)  Genarate the authorization code by sending a GET request using url "https://login.windows.net/common/oauth2/authorize?response_type=code&client_id=<client_ID>&resource=https://analysis.windows.net/powerbi/api&redirect_uri=http://localhost:13526/Redirect"
+   i)   Create a Office 365 E3 trial account. ii)  Navigate to the URL "https://login.microsoftonline.com/login.srf" and login with Microsoft account which is created in step 3.i . iii) Navigate to the URL "https://powerbi.microsoft.com/en-us/" and signup for a Power Bi account using the previously created Microsoft account. iv)  Create a dataset and keep the dataset name for further use.
+   v)   Enable PowerBI pro by using the popup by selecting the "Create Group" option. vi)  Create a group in PowerBI. vii) Navigate to the URL "https://app.powerbi.com/apps"
+            Step 1 - Login using Power BI account which used in step 3.ii .
+            Step 2 - Provide App Name, Redirect URL, App Type and Home Page URL and for App Type use "Server-side Web app".
+Note Redirect URL for further use.
+            Step 3 - select all the check boxes to enable access for the api.
+            Step 4 - Click "Register App" and note client-id and client-secret that are returned for further use. viii)Genarate the authorization code by sending a GET request using url "https://login.windows.net/common/oauth2/authorize?response_type=code&client_id=<client-id>&resource=https://analysis.windows.net/powerbi/api&redirect_uri=<Redirect URL>".

-   v)  Add following resources to the ESB registry and add the values for clientId, clientSecret, apiUrl and redirectUrl.
+   ix)  Add following resources to the ESB registry and add the values for clientId, clientSecret, apiUrl and redirectUrl.

       /_system/governance/connectors/PowerBI/accessToken
       /_system/governance/connectors/PowerBI/apiUrl